open-estuary/estuary/doc/Deploy_Manual.4D03.md

 3. Reboot D03 and press anykey except "enter" to enter UEFI Boot Menu

-4. Select boot option "Boot Manager"->"EFI Network" boot option to enter.
+4. Select boot option "Boot Manager"->"EFI Network <No>" boot option to enter.

+  Note: The No is depended by which D03 GE be connected.

 <h3 id="3.4">Boot via DISK(SAS/USB/SATA)</h3>

 D03 board supports booting via SAS, USB and SATA by default.
 The UEFI will directly get the grub from the EFI system partition on the hard disk.
 The grub will load the grub configuration file from the EFI system partition.
 So grubaa64.efi, grub.cfg, Image and different estuary release distributions are stored on disk.